janinaschuhmacher/covid-19-data-analysis/README.md

 The goal of this project is to train a model which predicts whether a patient will die or recover from Coronavirus.
 To train the model, a dataset of COVID-19 cases is used.
 As can be seen in the plots above, about eight percent of COVID-19 patients in this dataset died.
-However, the ratio increases significantally in older age groups.
+However, the ratio increases significantly in older age groups.

 ## How?
 <img src="https://github.com/janinaschuhmacher/covid-19-data-analysis/blob/master/visualization/final_confustion_matrix.png" alt="confusion matrix of the final logistic regression model" >